What Are Profitability Ratios?

-- Step #1: Firstly, the sales revenue is calculated as described above.
+- Firstly, the sales revenue is calculated as described above.

-- Step #2: Now, interest expense, depreciation & amortization expense and taxes paid are taken from the profit and loss account.
+- Interest expense, depreciation, amortization, and paid taxes are taken from the profit and loss account.

-- Step #3: Then, EBITDA is calculated by adding back interest expense, depreciation & amortization expense and taxes paid to PAT.
+- Then, EBITDA is calculated by adding back interest expense, depreciation amortization expense, and taxes paid to PAT.

-- EBITDA = PAT + Interest + Taxes + Dep & Amort
+EBITDA = PAT + Interest + Taxes + Depreciation and Amortization

-- Step #4: Finally, the EBITDA margin is calculated by dividing the EBITDA by the sales revenue and multiplied by 100%.
+- Finally, the EBITDA margin is calculated by dividing the EBITDA by the sales revenue and multiplying by 100%.

-Below we have taken some practical examples to understand Profitability Ratios Formula.
+Below we have taken some practical examples to understand this concept.

-Let us consider an example to calculate the profitability ratios for a company called XYZ Limited.
-XYZ Limited is in the business of manufacturing customized roller skates for both professional and amateur skaters.
-At the end of the financial year, XYZ Limited has earned $150,000 in total net sales along with the following expenses.
+Let us consider an example to calculate the key profitability ratios for XYZ Ltd., which is in the business of manufacturing customized roller skates for both professional and amateur skaters.
+At the end of the financial year, XYZ Ltd. had earned $150,000 in total net sales and the following expenses.

-In below template is the data for the calculation-
+In the below template is the data for the calculation: –

 From the given information,